Summer Movie Guide: What to watch from May through Labor Day

 “It Ain’t Over” (Sony Pictures Classics): A documentary about Lawrence Peter ‘Yogi’ Berra.

-“Blackberry” (IFC): Cary Elwes stars in this movie about the rise of the Blackberry.
+“Blackberry” (IFC): Jay Baruchel and Glenn Howerton star in this movie about the rise of the Blackberry.

 May 19